 1. Hard Leaf Wattle (Acacia sclerophylla)

-Hard Leaf wattle is one of the toughest native shrubs in Australia, found growing around the coast, and deep inland, it can cope with prolonged drought as well as frosts down to -7 degrees celsius.
+Hard leaf wattle is one of the toughest native shrubs in Australia, found growing around the coast, and deep inland, it can cope with prolonged drought as well as frosts down to -7°C.

 The fine yellow flowers of hard yellow wattle cover the stems in spring and produce masses of edible seeds soon after.